JOUR 5206: Introduction to Investigative Journalism – 2025 Winter term Carleton School of Journalism and Communication

 Q: Can you provide an example?

-Q: Can I use Statistics Canada information about economic information such as job numbers and inflation for additional context?
+Q: Can I use Statistics Canada information such as job numbers and inflation for additional context?

 Q: Can a visualization be Statistics Canada’s inflation numbers for commodities that relate to my company’s business such as food or gas?